Pegi Nicol MacLeod: Art education

-In 1921 MacLeod enrolled at the newly re-established Art Association of Ottawa school.
+In 1921, MacLeod enrolled at the newly re-established Art Association of Ottawa school.
 She studied art under Franklin Brownell from 1922 to 1923.
-In 1923 she moved to Montreal to study at the École des Beaux-Arts de Montréal with Edwin Holgate.
+In 1923, she moved to Montreal to study at the École des Beaux-Arts de Montréal with Edwin Holgate.
 There was an emphasis on figure study and life drawing at the school.
 The art critic Donald Buchanan attributed her and many of her classmates' interest in the figure and portraiture to their training at the École.
 She was at the École des Beaux-Arts de Montréal with Paul-Émile Borduas, Lillian Freiman, Goodridge Roberts, Anne Savage, and Marian Scott, who would all go on to become established artists in their own right.
-In 1932 she won the Willingdon Arts Competition prize for painting.
+In 1932, she won the Willingdon Arts Competition prize for painting.

 Personal life

+By 1925, at the age of 21, MacLeod began a five-year relationship with Richard Finnie.

 She lived in Toronto from 1934 to 1937 and became good friends with Eric Brown, the first director of the National Gallery of Canada.
-Through Brown and his wife, Maud, Nicol developed friendships with artists in Ottawa, Toronto, and Montreal, as well as leading figures of the Canadian cultural and social establishment, including Vincent Massey and his wife, Alice Massey.
-She began a five-year relationship with Richard Finnie by 1925.
-She married Norman MacLeod on December 10, 1936.
-The couple then moved to New York City, but she returned annually to Fredericton, New Brunswick, where, with Lucy Jarvis in 1940, she opened an art centre, the Observatory Art Centre, for aspiring artists at the University of New Brunswick.
+Through Brown and his wife, Maud, MacLeod developed friendships with artists in Ottawa, Toronto, and Montreal, as well as leading figures of the Canadian cultural and social establishment, including Vincent Massey and his wife, Alice Massey.

+She married Norman MacLeod on December 10, 1936, and moved to New York City soon afterward.
+Although based in New York, she returned annually to Fredericton, New Brunswick.
+In 1940, she and Lucy Jarvis opened the Observatory Art Centre for aspiring artists at the University of New Brunswick.